Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 Northwestern Stats and Trends

-- So far this year Northwestern has two wins against the spread.

-- This season, the Wildcats are winless against the spread when entering a game as an underdog of 12 points or more.
+- The Wildcats have yet to cover the spread this season when underdogs by 12 points or more.

-- Northwestern's games this year have gone over the point total four times in eight opportunities (50%).
+- Northwestern's games this season have gone over the point total four times in eight opportunities (50%).

-- Northwestern is 2-3 against the spread and 3-2 overall when the team records more than 16.1 points.
+- Northwestern is 2-3 against the spread and 3-2 overall in games when it records more than 16.1 points.

-- Northwestern is 2-2 against the spread and 2-2 overall when the team picks up more than 297.3 yards.
+- In games that Northwestern piles up more than 297.3 yards, the team is 2-2 against the spread and 2-2 overall.

-- This season the Wildcats have 12 turnovers, eight fewer than the Hawkeyes have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.